-His research showed that the world's most successful people were a part of a mastermind group.
-They took time to learn from each other, meet regularly, have conversations about a variety of topics and support one another.
+His research showed that the world's most successful people were part of a mastermind group.
+They took time to learn from each other, meet regularly, have conversations about various topics and support one another.

 In this post, I will share the key components of creating/running or being a part of a mastermind.

 A mastermind holds each member accountable in the most enjoyable way!
 One of the interesting things about humanity is that we don’t want to let others down, so accountability to keeping our word keeps us moving forward on our goals.